apache/spark/CONTRIBUTING.md

 1. The pull request should include tests, either as doctests, unit tests, or both.
 The airflow repo uses [Travis CI](https://travis-ci.org/apache/airflow) to run the tests and [codecov](https://codecov.io/gh/apache/airflow) to track coverage.
-You can set up both for free on your fork (see the "Testing on Travis CI" section below).
+You can set up both for free on your fork (see "Testing on Travis CI" section below).
-It will help you making sure you do not break the build with your PR and that you help increase coverage.
+It will help you make sure you do not break the build with your PR and that you help increase coverage.
 1. Please [rebase your fork](http://stackoverflow.com/a/7244456/1110993), squash commits, and resolve all conflicts.
 1. Every pull request should have an associated